 The ODJFS Director must enter a data sharing agreement with the Commissioner allowing the ODJFS Director to provide to the Commissioner the name, Social Security number, and any other information required by the Commissioner for an individual applicant.
 The ODJFS Director may request information from the Commissioner regarding whether an individual has filed an annual income tax return.
-The ODJFS Director may request the information for the current taxable year or either of the two preceding taxable years.
+The ODJFS Director may request the information for the most recent taxable year for which a return was due or either of the two preceding taxable years.